hanlinqian/IntegrativeNetworkMap/chapter1/networkconstruction.md

 Six different omics networks were constructed.
-All edge files containing gene-gene pairs were stored in XXX.
+All edge files containing gene-gene pairs were stored in OMIX(https://ngdc.cncb.ac.cn/omix/) which accession number was OMIX001131.
 The input data was log-transformed expression matrixs, in data folder.
-Others, Some network properties were calculated, such as node information(in data folder), module(in data folder), shortest distance (in XXX).
+Others, Some network properties were calculated, such as node information(in data folder), module(in data folder), shortest distance (in OMIX(https://ngdc.cncb.ac.cn/omix/) which accession number was OMIX001131).
 The processing pipeline is:
 ### Net1: Slim co-expression network(only containing annotated genes)
 ##### step1: calculate soft thresholding
 `module load R/3.6.0; Rscript softThresholding.r totalrna-log-rep1.txt totalrna-softThresholding-rep1.pdf; Rscript softThresholding.r totalrna-log-rep2.txt totalrna-softThresholding-rep2.pdf`